gauthamvasan/blog/_posts/Musings/2022-01-07-mono-no-aware.md

 <p align= "justify"> One of my earliest memories of adolescence is a conversation with my father, where he compared the people in our lives to passengers on a train.
 Some would get off at an earlier stop, some would give us company for a long time, and some would leave a lasting impact, even if the time we shared was too short.
 Nevertheless, we all have to get off the train when we finally arrive at our stop.
 In hindsight, I think it is a great analogy for the nature of relationships in life.
 Things might change, friends might drift apart, but life goes on. </p>

 <p align= "justify"> I genuinely believe that it's an honour and a privilege to bear witness to the inherent beauty of life.
 It may take a moment for me to let go and say goodbye.
 But that's okay.
 Life will change, and perhaps, I'll experience an entirely different kind of beauty.
-I'm just grateful that I get to be a part of this journey. </p>
+I'm just grateful that I get to be a part of this journey.
+I'll trust the wisdom of the Universe, take a leap of faith and just let go :) </p>

 ## References